 - What is the delta between the investment and the financial pay-off?

-When you're able to answer all of the questions above, it's likely that your training proposal will get the green light.
+When you're able to answer all of the questions above, it's likely that your training proposal will get your leadership buy-in.

 You don't need to have everything figured out from the start.
 But what's important is that you speak the same language as your stakeholders.
 Focus on the outcomes like they do, then segway into your recommendations.
 It'll be much smoother.